Wakup/Wakup-Android-SDK/README.md

 <string name="wk_activity_map">Mapa</string>
 ```

+You can access to the full list of string resources used by the SDK [here](https://github.com/Wakup/Wakup-Android-SDK/blob/master/sdk/src/main/res/values/strings.xml).

 ### Icons

 Wakup SDK uses icons referenced by drawable resources that can be easily overriden with references to different icons.